Rules for the car you use

 - have no warning lights showing, for example, the airbag warning light

-- have no tyre damage and the legal tread depth on each tyre - you can’t have a space-saver spare tyre fitted
+- have no tyre damage and the legal tread depth on each tyre - you cannot have a space-saver spare tyre fitted

-- be smoke-free - this means you can’t smoke in it just before or during the test
+- be smoke-free - this means you cannot smoke in it just before or during the test

 - be able to reach at least 62mph and have an mph speedometer